BYUCamachoLab/pyrolab/docs/getting_started/install.rst

    pip install pyrolab[feature]
    pip install pyrolab[feature1,feature2,feature3]

-Available extras:
+Presently available extras are:

 * ``tsl550`` (Santec TSL-550 Laser)
 * ``ppcl55x`` (Pure Photonics Lasers)
 * ``rto`` (Rohde-Schwarz Oscilloscopes)
 * ``arduino``
-* ``monitor`` (The web interface for nameservers)
+* ``monitor`` (Web interface for monitoring services registered with nameservers)

 Installing from git
 ^^^^^^^^^^^^^^^^^^^

-You can also install directly from git by first cloning the repository.
+You can also install from git by first cloning the repository.
 After cloning, we still recommend using an "editable" pip install to setup all the paths and register the command line program.
 That looks like this: